-If you are interested in starting a new, successful career, consider one in heating, ventilation and air conditioning.
-HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you want a fulfilling, successful career, consider one in heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

-There are several reasons why these careers are growing so quickly.
-One is federal incentives to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which affects old models.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s driven an increase in new construction homes.
+People interested in HVAC quickly discover why these careers are growing so quickly.
+One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+There's also the transition away from R-22 Freon®, which impacts any system still using it.
+Finally, there’s the red-hot real estate market and a property shortage that’s increased the availability of new construction homes.

 What Does It Mean to Be an HVAC Technician?